gnosis/dx-examples-api/README.md

-# API Usage - Dutch X
+# API Usage - DutchX
-This is a simple project that shows how to use the Dutch X API.
+This is a simple project that shows how to use the DutchX API.

 ## Getting started
 To get started, you just have to make a regular REST call using any http client.